 To request a setback variation:

-The reduced setback should be noted on the Crossover Application Form or Development Application and an explanation provided of why the required setback cannot be achieved.
+Complete the Reduced Street Tree Setback application (found below in Useful documents) and submit with your Crossover Application.
 The City’s arborist will undertake onsite excavations to determine the degree of root damage and growth restriction the reduced setback would create.

-The City Officer processing your Development Application or Crossover Application will liaise with other City departments as required and advise you of the outcome of your request.
+The City Officer processing your Crossover Application will liaise with other City departments as required and advise you of the outcome of your request.